BergQuester/v8tr.github.io/_drafts/2018-10-04-sticky-grid-collection-view.md

 Methods `rowsCount` and `columnsCount(in:)` make the conversion from sections and items into rows and columns.
 We can safely force unwrap `collectionView` here, because the collection view always has a layout object set.
 The opposite is also true because we are not going to use the layout without the collection view.

-The method `size(forRow:,column:)` does not calculate the size, but asks flow layout delegate to provide one.
-It is mandatory for `UICollectionViewDelegateFlowLayout` to implement this method and we enforce it with an assertion.
+The method `size(forRow:,column:)` asks a flow layout delegate to provide the size for an item along with some safety checks.
+By doing this we enforce all `UICollectionViewDelegateFlowLayout` to implement this method.

-The only thing that is left is small utility method that converts row and column back to `IndexPath`:
+The only thing that is left is small utility method that converts row and column into `IndexPath`:

 {% highlight swift linenos %}